PRITHIVSAKTHIUR/AI-Art-Generator-SDXL/README.md

 ![row01](Assets/8.png)

-## SDXL Turbo  x  ComfyUI  x  Automatic1111
+## SDXL Turbo

 <Gallery />

-**AUTOMATIC1111** : This could refer to a specific software or system named AUTOMATIC1111 that deals with tensor operations or machine learning tasks.
+ This could refer to a specific software or system named AUTOMATIC1111 that deals with tensor operations or machine learning tasks.
 The .safetensors extension might be used to save or serialize tensor data in a safe and structured manner.

 **ComfyUI**: ComfyUI might be a user interface library or framework, and *.safetensors could be related to some functionality within it, perhaps for managing data or state related to tensors in a safe manner.